The Danes have seen smileys on inspection reports, in all their retail food enterprises since 2001.

 In 2002 there were 70,1% happy smiley's.
 With a increase of 23,7% happy smileys it's safe to conclude, that smiley's has helped increase food safety in Denmark.

-Now, only two and a half years after the introduction of the elite-smiley, more than 49% of restaurants and other food retailers, that qualify for it, has earned the elite-symbol.
+More than 58% of restaurants and other food retailers, that qualify for it, has earned the elite-symbol.
 And the percentage is growing.

 Sour smileys bad for business